1986

 movie ‘Hearts Of Fire’.
 Director: Richard Marquand.
 With RW on bass.

-Note: On one of the three days also an audition-scene was filmed
+Note: On one of the three days also an audition-scene was filmed backstage, with

-(backstage) with a cameo by RW on bass.
+a cameo of RW playing bass.

 860926A 26th September: MICK JAGGER.